clelantoson/doonething-terms/README.md

 ## 1. The App

-Do One Thing is an iOS productivity app designed to help you focus on one task at a time.
+CapyDo is an iOS productivity app designed to help you focus on one task at a time.

 The App may provide features such as: